 This is one of the cheapest air bikes available, and this is to a certain extent reflected in the basic nature of the bike with minimal features.
 It works as expected for the price – a good solid piece of equipment but it isn’t for people looking for high intense workouts.

-When I wrote this review the best discount for the bike was at Amazon where it qualified for free shipping and prime.
+When I wrote this review, on Amazon it qualified for free shipping and prime.

 This bike is a good option for beginners and those looking for light to moderate exercise with a budget but it does have a couple issues to be aware of.
 First, if you are wanting more high intense workouts then this bike is not likely to suit your needs long term particularly.
 (A better budget option would be the Schwinn AD2 Airdyne it does cost up to $300 more.)